WoltLab/WCF/CONTRIBUTING.md

 First of all: Thanks for your interest in contributing to WoltLab Suite Core!
 However, you have to meet some requirements in order to get your changes accepted.

-**Notice:** This is the stable tree of WCF 2.1.x, if you wish to submit pull requests for WCF 2.0.x, please select the branch "2.0".
+**Notice:** This is the stable tree of WSC 3.0.x, if you wish to submit pull requests for WCF 2.1.x, please select the branch "2.1".

 General requirements
 --------------------
-- **API changes are undesirable**, we want to maintain full backwards compatibility to WCF 2.0.x
+- **API changes are undesirable**, we want to maintain full backwards compatibility to WCF 2.1.x
 - Testing is the key, you MUST try out your changes before submitting pull requests.
 It saves us and yourself a lot of time.
 - The code SHOULD be written by yourself, otherwise you have to check the license beforehand with regard to compatibility and give the proper credit to the original author.